faozziyyah/responsivewebdesign/README.md

 ### Useful resources

-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- (https://youtube.com/watch?v=9cKsq14Kfsw) - This is an amazing article which helped me finally understand Bootstrap.
 I'd recommend it to anyone still learning this concept.